top of page

 4. Warm Water & Comfortable Conditions

-Cool outdoor pools and oceans are lovely, but check how your child responds: let them dip feet first, notice reactions and stay ready to warm up if needed.
-Every child is different — if shivering persists, it’s time for a break.
+Cool outdoor pools and oceans are lovely, but check how your child responds.
+Let them dip feet first, notice reactions, and stay ready to warm up if needed.
+Every child is different.
+If shivering persists, it’s time for a break.

 5. Check the Water Environment

-Before swimming, make sure the pool water feels good on your skin and eyes — if it’s cloudy, overly chemical-smelling or uncomfortable, it might not be great for sensitive skin or eyes.
+Before swimming, make sure the pool water feels good on your skin and eyes.
+If it’s cloudy, overly chemical-smelling, or uncomfortable, it might not be great for sensitive skin or eyes.

-👉 Tip: In natural water, start shallow and easy — let your child get familiar with water movement and sounds at their pace.
+👉 Tip: In natural water, start shallow and easy.
+Let your child get familiar with water movement and sounds at their pace.

 A woman and two girls in swimsuits enjoy a sunny beach with turquoise water.
 The sky is clear and a few seagulls are flying.